Celebrate Arbor Day

 - Join Wisconsin Tree City USA’s communities.

 Check to see if your city is recognized as a Tree City USA.
+The Arbor Day Foundation also recognizes schools, university campuses and hospitals for their committment to improving communities through tree-planting best practices.

 Acts of creation are ordinarily reserved for gods and poets.
 To plant a pine, one need only own a shovel.